Learning from geometry-aware near misses to real-time COR: A corridor-wide grouped random parameters GEV framework: Extreme value theory (EVT)

 \subsection{Univariate generalized extreme value (UGEV)}

-As established in the previous section, the BM-based UGEV model is employed to characterize the tail behavior of 2D-TTC, which represents the most critical near-miss events in both V–V and V–I interactions.
-To implement this framework, continuous vehicle trajectories are partitioned into fixed-duration windows (e.g., 11 s).
-Within each window, the minimum 2D-TTC is extracted and negated, consistent with the upper-tail modeling convention of UGEV (\citep{coles2001introduction}).
-The resulting sequence of BM serves as the input for parameter estimation.
-Throughout this study, we focus on maxima, denoted as \(M_n\), under the assumption that each block consists of \(n\) independent and identically distributed (i.i.d.) random variables, \(X_1, X_2, \ldots, X_n\).
+The BM-based UGEV model is used to characterize the tail behavior of extreme (e.g., 2D-TTC), which represents the most critical events (near-miss: V–V and V–I interactions).
+To implement this framework, continuous vehicle trajectories are separated into fixed-duration windows.
+Within each window, the minimum 2D-TTC is extracted and negated to align with the upper-tail modeling convention (\citep{coles2001introduction}).
+The resulting BM sequence serves as input for parameter estimation.
+Throughout this study, we focus on maxima, denoted by \(M_n\), under the assumption that each block consists of \(n\) independent and identically distributed (i.i.d., \(X_1, X_2, \ldots, X_n\)).
 To align with conventional UGEV formulations, we consider the negative values of the original variables derived from Algorithm~\ref{alg:collision}, thereby defining the block maximum as $M_n = \max\{-X_1, -X_2, \ldots, -X_n\}$.
-Under suitable regularity conditions, if there exist sequences of constants \( a_n \in \mathbb{R} \) and \( b_n > 0 \), the normalized block maxima \( M_n^* = (M_n - a_n)/b_n \) converge in distribution to a non-degenerate limit \( G(x) \) as \( n \to \infty \), then: $\Pr\left(\frac{M_n - a_n}{b_n} \leq X\right) \xrightarrow[n \to \infty]{} f(x)$, where \(G(x)\) is a non-degenerate distribution function.
+Under suitable regularity conditions, if there exist sequences of constants \( a_n \in \mathbb{R} \) and \( b_n > 0 \), the normalized block maxima \( M_n^* = (M_n - b_n)/a_n \) converge in distribution to a non-degenerate limit \( G(x) \) as \( n \to \infty \), then: $\Pr\left(\frac{M_n - a_n}{b_n} \leq X\right) \xrightarrow[n \to \infty]{} f(x)$, where \(G(x)\) is a non-degenerate distribution function.
 According to EVT, the limiting distribution \( G(x) \) must belong to one of three families: Gumbel, Fréchet, or Weibull, each of which can be captured by the parametric form of the GEV distribution (\citep{coles2001introduction}).
 Let the UGEV be defined as:

 Here, \( \mu_x \in \mathbb{R} \) is the location parameter, \( \sigma_x > 0 \) the scale, and \( \xi_x \in \mathbb{R} \) the shape.
 The value of \( \xi_x \) determines tail heaviness: \( \xi_x > 0 \) corresponds to the heavy-tailed Fréchet, \( \xi_x < 0 \) to the bounded Weibull, and \( \xi_x = 0 \) to the light-tailed Gumbel case.